Preply is a language-learning platform that connects students with live tutors.

 The schedule selector displays availability in your time zone, with gaps serving as signifiers and logical constraints; the visual space directly maps to the tutor’s availability.
 Time slots are organized into two columns: all “:00” times on the left, all “:30” times on the right.
 This spatial mapping makes scanning efficient; I can quickly find on the hour slots by looking left, or half-past slots by looking right, without reading each individual time.

 As I go through the date selector, the selected date moves to the far left to show the subsequent week.
 You can only book up to 2 weeks in advance, and the tracking only starts moving toward the right-most position once you approach this limit.
-This is a lockout function that creates a digital constraint preventing bookings far in the future.
+This lockout function creates a digital constraint that refuses bookings far in the future.
 The date selector at the top provides a natural mapping for Western cultures, since they read time from left to right.

 Practice Words

 When I first downloaded the app, I chose to learn Chinese.
 In this view, I saw three navigational tabs at the bottom: Search, Messages, and Schedule.
-You can easily change which language to learn in the filters, so I decided to look at French tutors next.
+You can easily change the language you want to learn in the filters, so I decided to look at French tutors next.
 In doing so, Preply added a fourth feature: Practice.

-Tapping on this button brought me to a Words page, of which I had 0.
+Tapping this button brought me to a Words page, and I had 0.
 This also didn’t match my conceptual model; I expected Words to be resources that I could add, provided by the app.
 Especially confusing was pressing the “+” icon to add a word.
 While the signifier clearly communicated an add action, the affordance (the only available input) was manual text entry.
-This places heavy reliance on knowledge in the head, which can be problematic in a language-learning context, where users may not yet know the words they are expected to enter.
+This demands heavy reliance on knowledge in the head, which can be problematic in a language-learning context, where users may not yet know the words they are expected to enter.
+As a result, beginners might see this as a useless feature.

 Instead, the app could provide knowledge in the world through suggested words, a dictionary search, or a shuffle feature to support discovery (putting knowledge into the world).
 Renaming “Words” to “My Words” would also better signal that the list is user-generated, helping set expectations for an initially empty state.